Let’s play a game.

 The internet will transform society in its own image.
 The pen is racing across the page and the ink is still wet.

 To summarize: in the Mass Media age, big political parties succeeded by integrating with Mass Media, which maintained a narrow Overton Window.
 Establishment candidates with establishment policies performed best.
 The internet is transforming politics.
 It has shattered the Overton Window, de-legitimized authorities, loosened the grip of political parties over electoral outcomes, and opened a platform for media-savvy politicians to bypass the Mass Media and reach voters directly.
+When those voters get angry, they riot, rebel, and protest.
 In turn, the internet enables political revolutions and perpetuates the success of celebrity, anti-establishment politicians.

 The Medium is the Message